 Additionally, in the first quarter of fiscal 2018, we moved our legacy enterprise offerings-Adobe Connect web conferencing platform and Adobe LiveCycle, an enterprise document and forms platform-from our Digital Experience segment into Publishing, in order to more closely align our Digital Experience business with the strategic growth opportunity.
-Our reportable segments at the beginning of fiscal 2018 reflect these changes below.
+Prior year information in the tables below have been reclassified to reflect this change.